4pplet/waffling60/README.md

 2. Daughter board connector in two different configurations:
 	- Bakeneko position
 	- Position for cases made for wilba PCB's
-Often, a "all" configuration is also included, this is not a one config fits all, it's intended to be used for making your own config.
+In most versions, a "all" configuration is also included, this is not a "one config fits all", it's intended to be used for making your own config.

 ## For ordering:
 The following files are needed for the PCB Fab: